jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 Wiz's identity is finding what's wrong with your cloud.
 That's adversarial to AWS's identity, which is: your cloud is reliable and good.
 Deep security work means telling customers their setup is dangerously misconfigured.
 AWS can't say that loudly.
 Wiz iterates around "how does an attacker see your infrastructure?"
 AWS iterates around "how do we scale to a trillion API calls."
 Different cognitive focus, baked into the org from day one.

 The same structure applies here.
-The companies with the most context on your codebase are structurally incentivized to maximize inference, not minimize it.
+The you-know-who companies with the most context on your codebase are structurally incentivized to maximize inference, not minimize it.
 Every prompt the graph intercepts is a token they don't bill.
 That's not a flaw in their strategy, it's just not their strategy.

 *Scale and depth don't share a roadmap.
 That asymmetry is why Wiz exists, and why we will.*